Fork me on GitHub

 0: Digitakt (ID 1935:000c) at bus 001, address 005

-Then, you can choose which device you want to use by using one of these options.
-Notice that the second option will only work for the first device found with that name.
+Then, you can choose which device you want to use by using -n.

 $ overwitch-cli -n 0